-Colleen lives in Berlin with her husband, two toddlers (Lucy, 3 and John- John almost 2) and her rescue pit, Russel.
-She's an English teacher to 100s of sophomores a year, a lover of exercise and (if ever a free minute) reality t.v.
+Colleen lives in Berlin with her husband, two toddlers (Lucy, 4 and John- John 3), new baby Holly Jane and her rescue pit, Russel.
+She's an freshmen English teacher, a lover of exercise and (if ever a free minute) reality t.v.
 She loves to read and she loves the beach, both at the same time would be a miracle.
 Ten months out of the year she is in full-blown teacher/mommy mode, but the gears turn off for two months in the summer.
 She loves to teach, but lives for the summer with her happy, non-stop kids.
 She also writes about her adventures with her best friend on teachmehow2mommy.blogspot.com

 Elise and her wife live in Newington.
 After becoming foster parents in December 2009, they’ve developed a much greater appreciation for drinking.
 Kidding, mostly.
 In April 2012 they were overjoyed to have the opportunity to adopt their 3 wonderful foster children ages 6, 2 ½, and 19 months.
 Despite racking up mega loans to study school and child psychology for a million years, Elise works full time in the insurance industry.
 Not to worry though, her children – thoughtful things that they are – make sure she has ample opportunity to put her schooling to work on a daily basis.
 In her free time – ha!, yeah right.

-A Connecticut girl through and through, Emily has lived in four CT counties and currently resides in Norwalk with her husband and baby daughter.
-Life has taken her on a strange journey from Economics major at Smith to PhD candidate (and likely ABD lifer) at UConn to school psychologist at a large public high school.
+A Connecticut girl through and through, Emily has lived in four CT counties and currently resides in Norwalk with her husband and two little girls.
+Life has taken her on a strange journey from Economics major at Smith to PhD dropout at UConn to school psychologist at a large public high school.
 Aside from spending time with family and counseling adolescents, Emily enjoys playing the piano, watching HGTV, and soaking in all things figure skating.
 Although she hardly considers herself an expert at any aspect of child rearing, Emily is looking to simply share her experiences with other moms who are also stumbling through this journey.

 Felicia lives in Colchester with her husband and five children, born in 2010, 2011, 2013, 2014 and 2014.
 Why have twins after 3 young children?
 Probably because she’s an overachiever….and it runs in the family.
 Felicia is an attorney who works at a Hartford firm primarily focused on Family Law.
 She worked full time until her pregnancy with the twins, which led to a much needed sabbatical with five children ages five and under.
 Recently she found the rare unicorn of working part time from home.
 Having failed to find more hours in a day, she has found comfort and humor in CTWM, and cannot help but chime in from time to time.

 Holly worked in business and educational fields before going to law school in 2000.
 In October 2011, Holly lost her job and spent 10 months of unemployment as a full-time, stay-at-home mom while sneaking in some soul-searching.
-After working as a lawyer in the private and corporate worlds, now she's working for Yale supporting the research initiatives by the medical school.
+After working as a lawyer in the private and corporate worlds, now she's working for Yale New Haven Health.

 Outside of work, Holly is trying to find a reasonable work-life balance that includes work success while trying to get back into a normal home-life schedule.
 As those pieces are coming together, Holly is hoping to commit to a healthier lifestyle for herself and the entire family.
 Holly also is developing a new sense of self-awareness as she is committing to meditating and trying to practice mindfulness in a world of chaos.

-She lives in Danbury with her wife, Lois, and their two spirited and energetic sons, Andrew (9) and Dylan (6).
+She lives in Orange with her wife, Lois, and their two spirited and energetic sons, Andrew (11) and Dylan (8).

-Jenna lives East of the River with her husband, 8 year old son who wants to play for the Mets and 5 year old daughter with a unique sense of style.
+Jenna lives East of the River with her husband, 9 year old son who wants to be a sports announcer once he retires from the Mets and 6 year old daughter with a unique sense of style.
+(After a long Elsa phase, she is now Sporty Spice).
 She is an avid reader and a morning bootcamp devotee.
 She is challenged by both her work at a small law firm and her energetic young family.
 Sadly, after many years of hoping that Jenna would have a daughter just like her, her mother suffers from advanced dementia and is unable to appreciate the irony.